 successfully acting for Anheuser-Busch in High Court proceedings brought against a CVC fund vehicle arising from the acquisition of their Eastern European brewing business; and

 acting for the Slovak Republic in its successful defence of a bilateral investment treaty dispute involving claims in excess of €1 billion (lead advocate), a result named as one of The American Lawyer’s Top Five Defence Wins in its global survey of international arbitration for 2011-2013.

-Skadden’s London arbitration practice is ranked in Tier 1 for international arbitration by Chambers UK and in the U.K. edition of The Legal 500.
-Mr. Kavanagh is recommended as a “leading individual” in both publications, being described as “terrific” and “brilliant.”
-Chambers Global says he “provides excellent quality” to clients.
+Skadden’s London arbitration practice is ranked in Tier 1 for international arbitration by Chambers UK and as a member of the U.K. Hall of Fame 2018 in The Legal 500.
+Mr. Kavanagh is recommended as a "leading individual" in both publications, being described as "terrific" and "brilliant."
+Chambers Global says he "provides excellent quality" to clients.